In-Game Collection Drives

 Each year the Sharks Foundation and the Stanford Blood Center team up for the Save a Life Blood Drive.
 Hundreds of fans turn out to participate in this donation opportunity, consistently making it Stanford Blood Center’s most successful drive of the year.
 The 2016 Save a Life Blood Drive will take place on Saturday, January 16 vs. Stars at SAP Center beginning at 7:30 a.m.
 Donors must register prior to the event on the Stanford Blood Center website.
 Participants who register to donate blood or sign up for the Blood Marrow Registry will be entered to win great Sharks prizes!
 For more information on the Stanford Blood Center, and to see when their next blood drive will be held, please visit www.bloodcenter.stanford.edu.

 In general, you are eligible to donate if you are at least 17 years old (or 16 with parental consent), weigh at least 110 pounds, are in good health and have eaten prior to donating.
 For a full list of requirements click here.

 From start to finish, giving blood consists of four easy steps: registration, brief medical history, actual donation, rest and refreshments.
 The entire process lasts about an hour.
 For more information on the process click here.

 Registering for the Bone Marrow RegistryRequirements

-In general, donors must be between 18 & 60 years of age, be no more than 25% over the normal weight for your height and age, have no auto-immune diseases, personal history of cancer or diabetes, hip, neck or back problems or asthma.
+In general, donors must be between the ages of 18 to 44, be no more than 25% over the normal weight for your height and age, have no auto-immune diseases, personal history of cancer, diabetes or asthma, and have no hip, neck or back problems.